Brad-1999/Used-phone-group-project/README.md

 * The analysis, detailed in the `src/trainer.py` module and potentially visualized in a dedicated notebook, indicated that the Random Forest model achieved the best performance among the models tested.
 * SHAP values, generated using the `shap` library, provided insights into the feature importance, highlighting the key drivers of used smartphone prices.
-* Specific performance metrics (MAE, RMSE, R2, MAPE, RAC) are reported in the model evaluation section of the `src/trainer.py` output and `notebooks/(STAGE 7) MACHINE LEARNING_Chotot_com.ipynb`.
+* Specific performance metrics (MAE, RMSE, R2, MAPE, RAC) are reported in the model evaluation section of the `src/trainer.py` output and `notebooks/(STAGE 7) MACHINE LEARNING_Chotot_com.ipynb` notebook.

 ## Libraries Used